Family Medical Leave Act Policy/Procedures

 Designation of Leave as FMLA

 If all required conditions are met, an employee requesting a leave under FMLA cannot be denied the leave.
+SIUC is responsible in all circumstances for designating eligible leaves as FMLA-qualifying.
 Normally, the designation of leave as FMLA, which will be reported to the employee in writing, should be made before the employee begins the leave.
 Exceptions to that practice may be granted in cases where the employer learns of the reason for the leave only after the employee returns to work, or where the employer has provisionally designated the leave as FMLA and is waiting for the employee to submit medical certification or other allowable documentation.
-The fiscal officer is responsible for informing Human Resources/Personnel Services of all leave to be charged to an employee's FMLA entitlement.
+The fiscal officer is responsible for informing Human Resources of all leave to be charged to an employee's FMLA entitlement.

 Use of Paid and Unpaid Leave